-Output: EAX = Processor Name String

-EBX = Processor Name String ECX = Processor Name String EDX = Processor Name String
+Output: EAX = Processor Name String EBX = Processor Name String ECX = Processor Name String EDX = Processor Name String

-Functions 8000_0002h, 8000_0003h, and 8000_0004h return the processor name string in the EAX, EBX, ECX, and EDX registers.
+Functions 8000_0002h, 8000_0003h, and 8000_0004h each return part of the processor name string in the EAX, EBX, ECX, and EDX registers.
 These three functions use the four registers to return an ASCII string of up to 48 characters in little endian format.
+For example, function 8000_0002h returns the first 16 characters of the processor name.
+The first character resides in the least significant byte of EAX, and the last character (of this group of 16) resides in the most significant byte of EDX.
 The NULL character (ASCII 00h) is used to indicate the end of the processor name string.
 This feature is useful for processor names that require fewer than 48 characters.

-Function 8000_0005h - Cache Information
+Function 8000_0005h - L1 Cache Information

-Input: $EAX = 8000_0005h$

-Output: EAX = Reserved
+Input: EAX = 8000_0005h

-EBX = TLB Information

-ECX = L1 Data Cache Information

-EDX = L1 Instruction Cache Information
+Output: EAX = Reserved EBX = TLB Information ECX = L1 Data Cache Information EDX = L1 Instruction Cache Information

-Function 8000_0005h returns information about the processor's on-chip caches.
+Function 8000_0005h returns information about the processor's on-chip L1 caches and associated TLBs.
 Tables 7, 8, and 9 provide the format for the information returned by the 8000_0005h function.